 Offers variable speeds between 0 and 30,000 rpm, with forward and reverse options.
-Foot switch included for hands free control.
+Foot switch included for hands-free control.
 Very easy to operate and maintain.
 Comes with three drill bits to get you started.

 Some users report the machine overheating in rare cases.

-Not as powerful as higher-end models.
+A few drills arrived with missing pieces.
+Not as powerful as some pricier models.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.